13 Most Useless Ways Bad Bosses Waste Your Time

 Bojan/Adobe people arguing about document at the office

-Sometimes a project doesn’t have to be perfect — it just needs to be good, or good enough, to pass muster.
+Sometimes a project doesn’t have to be perfect — it just needs to be good enough to pass muster.

 If your manager obsesses over every last detail, sending projects back to you over and over until it measures up to impossibly high standards, they’re turning themselves into a roadblock.